Author picture Fongang Rodrique

-How to Test and Replay Paddle Webhooks Events on localhost with Hookdeck
+How to Test and Replay Paddle Billing Webhooks Events on localhost with Hookdeck

 Published · Updated

-The Paddle developer portal and sandbox make available a set of tools to use in configuring and integrating Paddle with your solutions.
+The Paddle developer portal and sandbox offer a suite of tools for configuring, testing, and integrating Paddle with your solutions.

-4. How to test a Paddle webhook event with localhost app
+4. Testing a Paddle webhook event with a localhost app

 Set up a localhost webhook endpoint

-For this example, we are going to use the sample Node.js code from Hookdeck's repository.
+For this example, we will use the sample Node.js code from Hookdeck's repository.
 Feel free to follow up with any application or code you might have.

 • Open up your terminal and clone the repository by running